 SEO is critical to a successful blog.
 Yoast SEO is the best plugin that I know of to make sure your SEO is top notch.
 There is a paid version of Yoast, but the free version is just fine when you’re starting.

 You need to be adding at least one nice vertical image to your blog posts that will look awesome on Pinterest, like the one below!
-Using a plugin like the Pinterest Pin it button make it easy for your readers to pin your content.
-It’s very important and often something that new bloggers don’t think of.
+Using a plugin such as the Pinterest Pin it button make it easy for your readers to pin your content.
+It’s essential and often something that new bloggers don’t think of.
 I also use the Social Warfare for sharing buttons.
 I have used several social media sharing plugins and this one is my absolute favorite.
 There is a paid option, but the free version is more than enough for starting out.

 Speaking of Pinterest, you need to be on Pinterest.
 It’s completely free to use, and it can be such a huge benefit to your blog.
 If you aren’t following me on Pinterest, you can do that here and then check out Blogging Ideas board.
 It is packed with tons of great information that I have all over the web.
 Most of my blog traffic comes from Pinterest.
 I’d like to diversify a little more, but it’s better to have a lot of traffic from Pinterest than no traffic at all.
 I wrote a post about how to use Pinterest for business.
 It has tons and tons of additional information.

 Once you have your account set up, you’ll want to get your boards in order.
 Your boards might be a mess if you’ve been using Pinterest for personal reasons.
 Don’t worry, I was in the same boat.
 Think about what you’re writing about on your blog.
 Let’s say you write about how homeschooling enables you to travel more as a family.
 If you don’t already have boards for your key topics, you’ll want to create them.
 Sample board ideas: